Street Cleansing and Grounds

 See our events page for information about what's on in our parks and green spaces.

 - Baseball and lacrosse clubs

 - Pitch and putt course - nine hole (admission payable)

-- Seven Continents Adventure Playground, south of the Life Centre, something for all ages, includes water jets and arches, dino swing, climbing frames, large pyramid net, drums, sound wheel and wheelchair roundabout.
+- Seven Continents Adventure Playground, south of the Life Centre, something for all ages, dino swing, climbing frames, large pyramid net, drums, sound wheel and wheelchair roundabout.
 (Open all year around and inspected weekly)